BigelowLab/oharvester/scripts/MURSST-zeroD/README.md

 *Note: if you don't want to write a file, but rather load the data into R, then omit the `outfile` argument*

+---

+Developer notes:
+ - This is quick-and-dirty
+ - There is no error checking, so use at your own risk